Prevent nonattainment grants

 Ineligible projects:

-- Wildfire smoke topics (Wildfire is managed by Department of Natural Resources.
-It is also excluded from nonattainment determination as an exceptional event.)
+- Wildfire smoke — Wildfire is managed by Department of Natural Resources.
+Air quality impacts from wildfire smoke can be excluded from nonattainment designation under EPA's exceptional events rule.

 More information about this funding program